totalgood/pycon-2016-nlp-tutorial/docs/notes/proposal.md

-# Making Connections with Natural Language Processing
+# Making an Impact with Python Natural Language Processing Tools

 ## Description

-Have you ever felt like your tweets were falling on deaf ears?
-Have you wished you could predict how well your tweets would do before you hit send and adjust the timing and content of your tweets to improve them?
-Now you can!
+Do your tweets get lost in the shuffle?
+Would you like to predict a tweet's impact before you hit send?
+Python now has all the tools to make this possible.
 Several Python packages for machine learning and natural language processing have reached "critical mass" and can now be combined to perform these and other powerful natural language processing tasks.
 This tutorial will teach you how.

 ## Audience

-Amateur and professional data scientists who want to become familiar with the state-of-the-art natural language processing tools that python has to offer.
+Amateur and professional data scientists who want to learn about a powerful combination of python tools and techniques for natural language processing

 ## Objectives